 Forty years after surviving a childhood bout of poliomyelitis (polio), 53-year-old Michael B. began experiencing a medley of uncomfortable, frightening, and debilitating symptoms.
 It started with an overall sense of bone-crushing fatigue, and was soon followed by joint pain and muscle weakness.
-Finally, when the pain and exhaustion became overwhelming, he went to his physician, who diagnosed his problem as post-polio syndrome (PPS).
+Finally, when the pain and exhaustion became overwhelming, he went to his doctor, who diagnosed his problem as post-polio syndrome (PPS).

 Polio was America's summer terror.
 Summer epidemics of polio ravaged the Western industrial world during the 1940s and 1950s until the development of the Salk (1955) and Sabin (1961) vaccines.
 The vaccine helped eradicate polio from the US by 1979.

-Poliomyelitis, once known as infantile paralysis, is an infectious disease caused by a virus that enters the gastrointestinal tract, then the bloodstream, and finally the central nervous system.
+Poliomyelitis is an infectious disease caused by a virus that enters the gastrointestinal tract, then the bloodstream, and finally the central nervous system.
 Infected nerves in the brain and spinal cord stop working normally, which leads to weakness or paralysis of the muscles in the arms, legs, chest, diaphragm, and throat.

-Thirty or more years after the initial injury, the sprouted nerves (which have carried up to 500 times their normal workload) begin suffering from overuse.
+Decades after the initial injury, the sprouted nerves (which have carried up to 500 times their normal workload) begin suffering from overuse.
 These overused nerves—along with overworked joints that hurt and throb after decades of doing too much work with too little muscle support—make up the syndrome known as post-polio syndrome (PPS).
 Symptoms of PPS include progression or new symptoms of: